-- 5.1.42.2 FPT_TST.1.2 The TSF shall provide authorized users with the capability to verify the integrity of TSF data. - 5.1.42.3 FPT_TST.1.3 The TSF shall provide authorized users with the capability to verify the integrity of stored TSF executable code. - 5.1.43 FTA_MCS.1 Basic limitation on multiple concurrent sessions - 5.1.43.1 FTA_MCS.1.1 The TSF shall restrict the maximum number of concurrent sessions that belong to the same user. - 5.1.43.2 FTA_MCS.1.2 The TSF shall enforce, by default, a limit of [assignment: one (1)] session per user. - 5.1.44 FTA_SSL.1 TSF-initiated session locking - 5.1.44.1 FTA_SSL.1.1 The TSF shall lock an interactive session after [assignment: time interval of user inactivity] by: - a. clearing or overwriting display devices, making the current contents unreadable; - b. disabling any activity of the user's data access/display devices other than unlocking the session. - 5.1.44.2 FTA_SSL.1.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur]. - 5.1.45 FTA_SSL.2 User-initiated locking - 5.1.45.1 FTA_SSL.2.1 The TSF shall allow user-initiated locking of the user's own interactive session, by: - a.
+- 5.1.48.2 FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data. - 5.1.48.3 FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code. - 5.1.49 FRU_RSA.1 Maximum quotas - 5.1.49.1 FRU_RSA.1.1 The TSF shall enforce maximum quotas of the following resources: [assignment: controlled resources] that [selection: individual user, defined group of users, subjects] can use [selection: simultaneously, over a specified period of time]. - 5.1.50 FTA_MCS.1 Basic limitation on multiple concurrent sessions - 5.1.50.1 FTA_MCS.1.1 The TSF shall restrict the maximum number of concurrent sessions that belong to the same user. - 5.1.50.2 FTA_MCS.1.2 The TSF shall enforce, by default, a limit of [assignment: one (1)] session per user. - 5.1.51 FTA_SSL.1 TSF-initiated session locking - 5.1.51.1 FTA_SSL.1.1 The TSF shall lock an interactive session after [assignment: time interval of user inactivity] by:

+- clearing or overwriting display devices, making the current contents unreadable; - disabling any activity of the user's data access/display devices other than unlocking the session. - 5.1.51.2 FTA_SSL.1.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur]. - 5.1.52 FTA_SSL.2 User-initiated locking - 5.1.52.1 FTA_SSL.2.1 The TSF shall allow user-initiated locking of the user's own interactive session, by: - a.
 Clearing or overwriting display devices, making the current contents unreadable; - b.
-Disabling any activity of the user's data access/display devices other than unlocking the session. - 5.1.45.2 FTA_SSL.2.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur].
+Disabling any activity of the user's data access/display devices other than unlocking the session.

+5.1.52.2 FTA_SSL.2.2 The TSF shall require the following events to occur prior to unlocking the session: [assignment: events to occur].